Pece17/IoTBeacon/README.md

 The web page now shows the previously written headings and number 4, indicating that the PHP calculation was successful

 ## 1.11.
-Installing Salt on the server
+Installing Salt Master on the server

 Install Salt (SaltStack)